WakelandBranz/wake_assault_cube/README.md

     - Reads the game's memory and updates generally useful values
 ### Thread 3 - Overlay thread
     - Hijacks the Nvidia Geforce Overlay
-    - Uses D2D for rendering (using windows-rs, fully memory safe!)
+    - Uses D2D for rendering (using windows-rs)
     - Exits based on an AtomicBool handled by main thread